Installation and Updates

 Quick Guide

-1. When the installation DVD is inserted, a selection window appears automatically.
 Select the software package to be installed.
-Select the one you have got the licence for and which is properly coded in your HASP key.
-The installation wizard welcome-window appears.
-Click Next to continue.
+Select the one you have got the license for and which is properly coded in your HASP key.

 Note